VakhoKontridze/VComponents/README.md

 }
 ```

-If you wish to completely cancel animations, there are two options available to you.
+There are two available options for completely cancelling animations.

-The first option involves setting the `stateChangeAnimation` to `nil`.
+The first is to set `stateChangeAnimation` to `nil`.
 While this does not completely remove animation, it essentially applies a `nil` animation.

-The second option involves setting `appliesStateChangeAnimation` to `false`.
-This option ensures that the `stateChangeAnimation` is not applied at all, thus effectively removing any animation tied to state changes.
+The second is to set `appliesStateChangeAnimation` to `false`.
+This option ensures that the `stateChangeAnimation` is not applied at all, thus effectively removing any animation tied to state changes, even `nil`.

 ```swift
 @State private var isOn: Bool = false